 Many of the earliest European descriptions of the images referred them as picture writing.
 They saw early on the connection between rock writings and Indian sign language.
 Both are methods of communication and are closely related.

-When I teach my rock writing class to school children, there is a magical moment when I see the light bulbs in their brains flash on.
-That's when they start seeing the symbols as natives see them.
-And interpretation becomes a breeze.
-A completeness symbol is no longer a fish, it is a rope with the ends tied together.
-Two arrowheads with the points touching is no longer an hour glass, it is the symbol for conflict.
+In years past, when I taught my rock writing class to school children, there was a magical moment when I saw the light bulbs in their brains flash on.
+That's when they started seeing the symbols as natives see them.
+And interpretation became a breeze.
+A completeness symbol was no longer a fish, it was a rope with the ends tied together.
+Two arrowheads with the points touching was no longer an hour glass, it was the symbol for conflict.
 Unfortunately, for many archaeologists who call themselves specialists in native cultures, the light bulb never flashes on.
 And they continue to publish their papers, ream after ream, and others believe them.

 Lava Beds National Monument in northeast California, home to thousands of symbols, has a poster on the bulletin board outside their visitor center that says, "What do they mean?
 This is a question that many who view Native American rock art most frequently ask.
 It is not a question that is easy to answer.
 The rock art within Lava Beds is plentiful, as well as the interpretations of their meaning.
 Rock art specialists have come to the conclusion that the symbols are not a form of written language, they are simply individual symbols.
 To decipher the exact meaning behind the symbols one would have to know the artist, to know the experiences of those who created the art, and to know the cultures of the indigenous peoples that were here.
 However it is still possible to appreciate the rock art without fully understanding their meaning."